quantified-uncertainty/metaforecast/README.md

 With regards the quality, I am most uncertain about Smarkets, Hypermind, Ladbrokes and WilliamHill, as I haven't used them as much.
 Also note that, whatever other redeeming features they might have, prediction markets rarely go above 95% or below 5%.

+## Tech stack

+Overall, the services which we use are:

+- Algolia for search
+- Netlify for website deployment
+- DigitalOcean for background jobs, e.g. fetching new forecasts
+- Postgres on DigitalOcean and Mongo for databases

 ## Various notes

 - Commits follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)